udoprog/tiny-async-java/README.md

 Everything is tucked behind [a set of API interfaces][api], and some functionality has been moved into the stage itself to allow for a clean, chained programming style (especially with java 8).

-Since all interaction with the framework can happen behind plain old java interfaces, the using component rarely needs to maintain a direct dependency to **tiny-async-core**.
+Since all interaction with the framework happens behind plain old java interfaces, the using component rarely needs to maintain a direct dependency to **tiny-async-core**.
+The less components that specify a direct dependency to a potentially messy and changing implementation - the better.
 See [API Separation](#api-separation) for more details on how this will be maintained long term.

-This has the benefit of making TinyAsync superb for [testing](#testing-with-tinyasync), your components doesn't even have to know about concurrency, all you need to do is mock the expected framework behaviour.
+This has the added benefit of making TinyAsync superb for [testing](#testing-with-tinyasync).
+Your components don't even have to know about concurrency, all you need to do is mock the expected framework behavior.

 For an overview of the library, check out the [API][api] and the [Usage](#usage) section below.